 - Choose Passwords.

 Our guide continues below with additional information on getting your iPhone to save passwords, including pictures of these steps.

-How to Automatically Save Passwords on iPhone 13 (Guide with Pictures)
+How to Automatically Save Passwords in Safari on an iPhone 13 (Guide with Pictures)

 The steps in this article were performed on an iPhone 13 in iOS 15.3.1.
 These steps will also work for most other iPhone models and most other iOS devices that are running the iOS 15 operating system.

 You can read about how to change your personal hotspot password on an iPhone 13 if that is a feature that you use a lot.